 Divers on their way to Poseidon Reef

-While the divers were in the water, I had a chance to walk around on the yacht and took some photo’s of the yacht and surroundings.
+While the divers were in the water, I had a chance to walk around the yacht and took some photos of the yacht and surroundings.

 M/Y Blue Adventurer as seen from the bow

-The different colours of the ocean were just mesmerizing
+The different colours of the ocean were just mesmerising

-Of course, I can’t tell you how the dive was … but, here is Berto’s dive log of his first dive in the Red Sea:
+Of course I can’t tell you how the dive was … but here is Berto’s dive log from his first dive in the Red Sea:

-Berto loved the hot water (in South Africa the water temperature is much colder) and the colorful reef is also something he does not see very often back home.
+Berto loved the ‘warm’ water (in South Africa the water temperature is much colder) and the colourful reef is also something he doesn’t see much at home.

-Now that the first dive was done, everybody was more relaxed and looking forward to the next dive of the day.
+Now that the first dive was done, everyone was more relaxed and looking forward to the next dive of the day.

-The M/Y Blue Adventurer lift its anchor to sail to the next dive spot for the afternoon.
-After lunch, most of us went to the deck to relax in the sun and enjoy the beautiful surroundings.
+The M/Y Blue Adventurer raised its anchor to sail to the next dive site for the afternoon.
+After lunch most of us went to the deck to relax in the sun and enjoy the beautiful surroundings.

 Time to relax after the first dive